How Do I Handle My Puppy’s Increased Energy Levels?

 Impact on their Behavior and Health

 While having a lively puppy can be delightful, it's essential to manage their energy levels effectively.
-When a puppy's energy is not channeled appropriately, it can lead to behavioral problems such as destructive chewing, excessive , and jumping on people.
+When a puppy's energy is not channeled appropriately, it can lead to behavioral problems such as destructive chewing, excessive barking, and jumping on people.
 Moreover, untreated high energy levels can negatively impact their physical health, potentially causing weight gain, joint issues, and even anxiety or hyperactivity disorders.
 Therefore, it's crucial to find ways to provide sufficient physical exercise and mental stimulation to help balance their energy levels.

 Providing Sufficient Physical Exercise

 Physical exercise is vital for puppies to burn off excess energy and maintain a healthy lifestyle.
 Regular exercise not only helps keep them fit but also promotes mental well-being and prevents behavioral issues.
-Let's take a closer look at the of physical exercise for puppies, different types of exercise, creating a daily exercise routine, and choosing appropriate activities.
+Let's take a closer look at the importance of physical exercise for puppies, different types of exercise, creating a daily exercise routine, and choosing appropriate activities.

 Importance of Physical Exercise for Puppies